joypauls/league-dashboard/README.md

 # League Dashboard (lgdash)

-Soccer at the command line. ⚽
+Soccer/football at the command line. ⚽

 Under the hood the app is calling the [football-data.org](https://www.football-data.org/) API, so an API token from that service is required.
 Register [here](https://www.football-data.org/pricing) to get one.